JuliaPlots/UnicodePlots.jl/README.md

 ![Basic Canvas](doc/img/canvas.png)

-As you can see, one issue that arrises when multiple pixel are represented by one character is that it is hard to assign color.
+As you can see, one issue that arises when multiple pixel are represented by one character is that it is hard to assign color.
 That is because each of the "pixel" of a character could belong to a different color group (each character can only have a single color).
-UnicodePlots deals with this using a colorblend for the whole group.
+This package deals with this using a color-blend for the whole group.

 ![Blending Colors](doc/img/braille.png)

 At the moment there is one type of Canvas implemented:

   - **BrailleCanvas**:
-    This type of canvas is probably the one with the highest resolution for unicode plotting.
-It essentially uses the unicode characters of the [Braille](https://en.wikipedia.org/wiki/Braille) symbols as pixel.
+    This type of canvas is probably the one with the highest resolution for Unicode plotting.
+It essentially uses the Unicode characters of the [Braille](https://en.wikipedia.org/wiki/Braille) symbols as pixel.
 This effectively turns every character into 8 pixels than can individually be manipulated using binary operations.

 ## Todo